Vaibhav100968/Byte2Bite/SETUP_INSTRUCTIONS.md

 3. Ensure all dependencies are installed
 4. Check that both servers are running
 5. Look at the browser console for frontend errors
+6. Make sure your virtual environment is activated

 ## 🎯 Testing Checklist